Sunday, June 7, 2020

 But one does not solve murder by calmly waiting for other ones--even when one is sure that, the first time, the wrong man was killed."

-George's "Hag", although shrouded in shadow, does have the appearance of being hideous by having a broken eye socket, but you can also see that perhaps when she was newly minted she may have been beautiful.
+George's "Hag", although shrouded in shadow, does have the appearance of being hideous by having a broken eye socket, but you can also see that when she was newly minted she may have been beautiful.

 Emanuel Schongut (1936- ) produced the cover art on Collier's 1969 paperback edition.
-Schongut, who studied at the Pratt Institute in New York, produced dozens of imaginative science fiction covers for Doubleday during the 1970's, as well as a diverse selection of paperback covers, before moving on to do Children's books.
-He is also noted for his exceptional poster work promoting PBS's Masterpiece and Mystery Theater during the 1990's.
+Schongut, who studied at the Pratt Institute in New York, produced dozens of imaginative science fiction covers for Doubleday during the 1970's, as well as a diverse selection of paperback covers, before moving on to do children's books.
+He is also noted for his exceptional poster work promoting PBS's Masterpiece and Mystery Theater during the 1990s.

 "Which man is the real John *Farleigh?
 A young man named John Farleigh is rescued from the sinking Titanic and continues on his way to America.
 Twenty-five years later he inherits a large estate in England and returns there to live.
 Another man appears who says he is the real John Farleigh--that as a boy he had also been taken off the doomed ship.
 Then one of the claimants is found with his throat cut, and it is up to Dr. Gideon Fell to find the answers to baffling questions: Was the death suicide or murder?
 If murder, who is the killer and why?
 And which of the two is in fact John Farleigh?
 Dr. Fell's solution is one of his masterpieces of logical reconstruction."